-I rarely use a hand lotion as I much prefer using a body cream, however, the formula is great and isn’t oily like the cream.
-If you use a hand lotion and are looking for something low cost and cheerful then I would recommend this, especially in Lime Basil and Mandarin as it smells utterly divine.
+I rarely use hand lotion as I much prefer using a body cream, however, the formula is great and isn’t oily like the cream.
+If you use hand lotion and are looking for something low cost and cheerful then I would recommend this, especially in Lime Basil and Mandarin as it smells utterly divine.

 My rating: 3/5

 Aldi loves their ‘if you bought one of these branded items for the same price you could have bought [number of items] at Aldi’ adverts, so let’s compare the saving.